Now might be the time to update your existing estate plan or seriously consider making one.

 Living wills have become especially important the pandemic as those who contract the coronavirus end up needing a ventilator.
 You can use a living will to specify when and how long you should be kept on certain medical equipment or treatment.

 For more complex needs that won’t be satisfied by just a will, you can open a trust.
-This separate entity holds assets on your behalf and lets you put restrictions on how the assets can be used by your beneficiaries.
+This separate entity holds trust assets on your behalf and lets you put restrictions on how the assets can be used by the beneficiaries of your trust.

 (A trust can also be the right choice for non-complex needs, such as if you don't want your heirs' inheritance to become public.)